Are you unlucky?27 comments

 I’ll tell you, it doesn’t feel good.

 Unlucky is unfair.
-And injustice swipes your worth out from under you.
+Also, injustice swipes your worth out from under you.

 Lucky and unlucky is a matter of perception.

 There is an old Chinese story of an old farmer who owned a bony plow horse.
 One spring afternoon the horse ran away.
 The old man’s friends, trying to console him, said, “We’re so sorry about your horse, old man.
 What a misfortune you’ve had.”
 But the old farmer said, “Bad news, good news-who knows?”